drush-ops/drush/README.txt

 * Drush commands that work with git require git 1.7 or greater.

-* Drush is designed for a Unix-like OS (Linux, OS X)
+* Drush is designed for a Unix-like OS (Linux, OS X).

 * Most Drush commands run on Windows.
 See INSTALLING DRUSH ON WINDOWS, below.

-* Drush works with Drupal 6, Drupal 7, and usually Drupal 8.
+* This version of Drush works with Drupal 6 and Drupal 7.

 INSTALLATION